MyTooliT/ICOtronic/Documentation/API/usage.rst

            if lost_messages > 0:
                print(f"Lost {lost_messages} messages!")

-To access the overall data quality, since the start of streaming you can use the method :meth:`AsyncStreamBuffer.dataloss`:
+To access the overall data quality, since the start of streaming you can use the method :meth:`AsyncStreamBuffer.dataloss`.

-.. automethod:: AsyncStreamBuffer.dataloss

 The example code below shows how to use this method:

 .. doctest::